 Question: My Bougainvillea plants need some help with Bougainvillea care and watering.
-At the moment the plants are blooming but we will be going out of town, and my “bougs” seem to love lots of water.
+At the moment the plants are blooming but we will be going out of town, and my “potted bougainvillea” seem to love lots of water.

 Can I put saucers under them to try and keep them watered?
-My sprinkler system will water them every other day but I don’t know it that will be enough.
+My sprinkler system will water them every other day but I don’t know if that will be enough.
 I don’t want to lose them and where do they come from?
 Cindy, Charleston, SC

-Answer: Bougainvillea plants have become a very colorful and popular plant for spring and summer color making a great addition for a colorful patio or deck in the backyard.
+Answer: The Bougainvillea plant has become a very popular plant for spring and summer color making a great addition for a colorful patio or deck in the backyard.